lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 dependencies, and uses a space optimized index to support memory constrained environments like mobile browsers.
-It offers **prefix search**, **fuzzy match**, **boosting**, **auto suggestions**, and many of the features expected from a server-side search engine like Solr or Elastic Search.
+It offers **prefix search**, **fuzzy match**, **boosting**, **auto suggestions**, and many of the features expected from a server-side search engine like Solr or ElasticSearch.

 **MiniSearch** is designed to be flexible and easy to use, and I think that a quick example can introduce it better than a long explanation: